sngrmvj/sngrmvj/README.md

 - 👋 Hi, I’m Vijayasai S (@sngrmvj)
+- `Software Developer`with 4 years of experience in developing microservices and microfrontends.
 - 👀 Interests -
   - Client and Server architecture with cloud.
   - Microservices are essential part of the application.